guillermo29feb/DHCPTools/README.md

 For help using the command: python IdentifyingServerRogue.py -h

-To run with the default interface: python IdentifyingServerRogue.py
+To run with the default interface (eth0): python IdentifyingServerRogue.py

+# StarvationDHCP
+Script write in Scapy to make an attack Starvation to empty the pool IP addresses from a DHCP server.

+For help using the command: python StarvationDHCP.py -h

+To run with the default interface (eth0): python StarvationDHCP.py

+# ReleaseDHCP
+Script write in Scapy to make an attack Starvation to empty the pool IP addresses from a DHCP server.

+For help using the command: python ReleaseDHCP.py -h

+To run with the default interface (eth0): python ReleaseDHCP.py